- Common uses

 WHY is this medicine prescribed?

-Bosutinib is used to treat a certain type of chronic myeloid leukemia (CML; a type of cancer of the white blood cells), including treatment in people who have been recently found to have this condition and in those who can no longer benefit from other medications for CML or who cannot take these medications because of side effects.
+Bosutinib is used to treat a certain type of chronic myeloid leukemia (CML; a type of cancer of the white blood cells), including treatment in adults who have been recently found to have this condition and in those who can no longer benefit from other medications for CML or who cannot take these medications because of side effects.
 Bosutinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps stop the spread of cancer cells.

 Are there OTHER USES for this medicine?